Tropical storm warnings have been issued for the Southeast coast - KESQ

 The peak of hurricane season typically lies in September for the United States, when landfalling hurricanes in the Gulf and up the East Coast ramp up significantly.
 Initiation happens within the Gulf of Mexico, as well as off the west coast of Africa.

-Tropical storm initiation in the mid-Atlantic is fairly rare in the end of June, with one recorded initiation point occurring in the area from 1851-2015, according to the NHC.
+Tropical storm initiation in the mid-Atlantic is fairly rare in late June, with one recorded initiation point occurring in the area from 1851-2015, according to the NHC.

 Formation likelihood is low for the next 48 hours at 20%, with a 40% chance of formation over the next five days.